Accommodation Behavior and Ciliary Muscle Activity in Myopia

 Sandra Wagner – Hector Fellow Eberhart Zrenner

 Prevalence of myopia (shortsightedness) increases considerably in industrialized countries.
 The mechanisms behind this development need to be fully understood in order to attain prevention.
-Research has previously provided indications supporting a possible link between myopia onset and amount of near-vision activity.
-Accommodation is the process of changing the eye lens’ refractive power to adapt to different viewing distances, being initiated by the ciliary muscle.
-Studies found the accommodation behavior to be highly various, even among individuals of same age and refractive state.
+Research has previously provided indications supporting a possible link between myopia onset and near vision.
+The process of changing the eye lens’ refractive power to adapt to different viewing distances, referred to as accommodation, is initiated by the ciliary muscle.

 Findings derived from this project are expected to allow a better understanding of accommodation, address unanswered question regarding myopia onset, and support the development of new devices.